-Prosper Healthcare Lending offers loans to pay for healthcare services, including drug rehab.
+Prosper Healthcare Lending offers loans to pay for healthcare services including rehab.
 Loan amounts go up to $35,000 with repayment terms of up to 60 months.
 Applicants receive a response within two minutes of completing the online questionnaire to determine creditworthiness.

 Non-Medical Personal Loan

-Many banks offer a personal loan option that can be used to pay for addiction treatment.
+Many banks offer a personal loan option that can be used to help with rehab costs.
 Based on a person’s credit score and general creditworthiness, personal loans provide upfront funds to finance personal expenses and are repaid over time.